↑

 ;tldr: We think both the Glowforge Pro and Cricut Maker are great machines.
 Glowforge machines are going to be best for those who cut thicker materials, want a machine that *does it all*, and those who are serious about their business.
 Cricut Maker is great for those who want a personal and portable machine that is still powerful and has lots of capabilities, and for those who like to use vinyl, paper, and create personalized apparel.
 Read on for our FULL comparison of both machines!

-Since about 2016, we have been avid Cricut users – in fact, if you were to walk into our basement, you might think we live in a Cricut store.
+Since about 2016, we have been avid Cricut users -, if you were to walk into our basement, you might think we live in a Cricut store.

-But recently, we got a Glowforge Pro, and we have been LOVING it.
-It has taken our creating and crafting to a whole new level, and I am constantly amazed by the things we are making with it (especially because I’m not so great with the whole design thing).
+But a few years ago, we got a Glowforge Pro, and we absolutely love it.
+It has taken our creating and crafting to a whole new level, and I am constantly amazed by the things we are making with it (especially because I’m not so great with design).

 What is better – Glowforge or Cricut?

-The truth is, they both have great features, and they can even work hand in hand together.
-However, it can be a tough decision about which one you want to add to your craft room (or if you feel like you need to upgrade!)
+The truth is, they both have great features and can even work together.
+However, it can be a tough decision about which one to add to your craft room (or if you feel like you need to upgrade!).

-There’s no right answer for everyone, but we hope this post will help you, at the very least, determine what the differences are!
+There’s no right answer for everyone, but we hope this post will help you determine the differences, at the very least!

 Glowforge is best for: